stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 image of his wild, watery eyes as far as possible from my imagination.

-  Also, I must not dwell on what that factory inspector had told the Newburyport ticket-agent about the Gilman House and the voices of its nocturnal tenants&mdash;not on that, nor on the face beneath the tiara in the black church doorway; the face for whose horror my conscious mind could not account.
+  Also, I must not dwell on what that factory inspector had told the Newburyport ticket-agent about the Gilman House and the voices of its nocturnal tenants--not on that, nor on the face beneath the tiara in the black church doorway; the face for whose horror my conscious mind could not account.
 It would perhaps have been easier to keep my thoughts from disturbing topics had the room not been so gruesomely musty.
-As it was, the lethal mustiness blended hideously with the town&rsquo;s general fishy odour and persistently focussed one&rsquo;s fancy on death and decay.
+As it was, the lethal mustiness blended hideously with the town's general fishy odour and persistently focussed one's fancy on death and decay.

   Another thing that disturbed me was the absence of a bolt on the door of my